 One of the most important things before even thinking of approaching the bank is to make sure that you have a good credit record.
 Double check those clothing and credit card payments – a brilliant credit score will increase the success rate of your bond application.

 How Much Can You Afford?

-According to law there is a maximum repayment rate set which banks and other financial service providers are not allowed to go above.
+According to law, there is a maximum repayment rate, which banks and other financial service providers are not allowed to go above.
 Work yours out with the following simple equation: Total Gross Joint Income X 30/100 = Max Repayment.
-Is this an amount of money you will be able to part with every month?
+Is this an amount you will be able to part with every month?

 There will be a fee payable once your bond application has been approved.
 This fee is made up of the conveyancer’s fee (the fee paid to an attorney for overseeing the repayment process) and the Deeds Office registry fee (this is to register the property and the bond in your name).

 Transfer duty is a tax payable to SARS for the transfer of the property from the previous owner’s name to yours.